rbaumgarten/xlt-testsuite-documentation/DESCRIPTION.md

 ### Test Suite Development Guide

-This short paragraph may help you in buildiung your first own tests.
+This development guide may help you to build your first own tests.
 Enjoy the comfort of the provided modules!

 #### Simulate a shopping process